UDST/urbansim/docs/sim/index.rst

 If you'd like a function to *not* be evaluated every time it is used, pass the ``cache=True`` keyword when registering it.

-Note that the names given to tables (and other registered things) should be `valid Python variable names <http://en.wikibooks.org/wiki/Python_Beginner_to_Expert/Native_Types>`_ so that they can be used in dependency injection.

 Here's a demo of the above table definitions shown in IPython:

 .. code-block:: python